simbo/gh-pages-example/README.md

 ### Deploying manually

   > I do not recommend to use manual deployment as a common strategy.
-Although
+Although it
-  > it seems simple, it's prone to human error.
+  > seems simple, it's prone to human error.
 Nevertheless, it's good to know…

 We're assuming the same preconditions as for deploying with Travis:
 `dist/` folder is ignored while everything else is pushed to `master` with no current changes in the working tree.

-#### Preparations
+#### Preparations for manual deploy workflow

 ##### Create `gh-pages` branch